 I certify, under penalty of perjury, that:

-I am fluent in English and ___________, which is the same language specified in Part 7., Item Number 1.b., and I have read to this applicant or the authorized signatory in the identified language every question and instruction on this application and his or her answer to every question.
-The applicant or authorized signatory informed me that he or she understands every instruction, question, and answer on the application, including the Applicant's or Authorized Signatory's Declaration and Certification, and has verified the accuracy of every answer.
+I am fluent in English and ___________, which is the same language specified in Part 7., Item Number 1.b., and I have read to the authorized individual in the identified language every question and instruction on this application and his or her answer to every question.
+The authorized individual informed me that he or she understands every instruction, question, and answer on the application, including the Authorized Individual's Declaration and Certification, and has verified the accuracy of every answer.

 Interpreter's Signature